HL7/davinci-dtr/input/pagecontent/specification.md

 When DTR processes are launched in this manner, in [Step 3 of the launch sequence](http://hl7.org/fhir/smart-app-launch/#step-3-app-exchanges-authorization-code-for-access-token), in the case where the EHR system is returning a response with an access token, the system will not provide a `template` property, which would point to a Questionnaire resource.
 This is an indication to the DTR process that it has been launched outside of the Coverage Requirements Discovery (CRD) workflow.

 #### Requesting User Identity
-To persist application state, the DTR process will need to know who is currently using the application.
+To persist the application state, the DTR process will need to know who is currently using the application.
 SMART on FHIR provides methods for the application to obtain this information.

 #### Standalone launch
 DTR process **SHALL** support the [Standalone launch sequence](http://hl7.org/fhir/smart%2Dapp%2Dlaunch/#standalone-launch-sequence).
 In this case, the DTR process **SHALL** establish the user's identity following the procedures in [Requesting User Identity](specification.html#requesting-user-identity).